Sabirah42/Serverless_CICD/README.md

 - Give Jenkins access to your GitHub repository by giving Jenkins the right **credentials**.
 - Using a **webhook**, set up GitHub to automatically trigger your pipeline.
 What events should ideally trigger your pipeline to run?
 - By writing a `Jenkinsfile`, set up the CI part of your pipeline.
 It should run checks to make sure the code in your repository is good to be deployed.
 - Extend the `Jenkinsfile` with a step that deploys the application to the S3 bucket you created initially.

+The app has been successfully deployed if upon accessing the S3 static website endpoint in your browser, you see a website with the text "Hello all!
+What happens when you click on the button below?" and a button that says "Click me".

 > :information_source: Not all of the tasks above need to be completed in the exact order they are given here.
 Guides you may come across in your research might go through these in a slightly different order.
 So don't worry if you end up deviating from the order presented here.